ValeriyAndreevichPushkarev/Dual-rotor/README.md

 Simple winding for radial and axial two rotor motors.
-For a described scheme we have 2 less power for hysteresis and 4 times less power for eddy current.
+For a described scheme we have **2 times less power for hysteresis and 4 times less power for eddy current**.

 Most satisfying thing: